+If you are interested in a non-conviction, please ask the court clerk about taking a Driver's Safety Course or Deferred.
 When you receive a citation, there are options to be considered to help you resolve your case.
-You must make an appearance in person or by mail within 10 days of the citation date or you may pay the citation in full by mail or online.
-If you are interested in a non-conviction, please ask the court clerks about taking a Driver's Safety Course or Deferred.
+You must make an appearance in person or by mail within 10 days of the citation date, or you may pay the citation in full by mail or online.

-Partial payments will not be accepted through the mail or online.
-Personal checks will not be accepted for payment of warrants.
+Partial payments will not be accepted through the mail or online without a prior signed Order by the Judge.
+Personal checks will not be accepted for payment.
 Any payment of a warrant online will be considered to be a payment of fines and fees and will not be represented as a bond, nor will online payments be refunded if a bond was intended to be made.
-Bond payments will only accepted in person at the jail or at the court during business hours.
+Bond payments will only be accepted in person at the jail or at the court during business hours.